leek/terraform-aws-laravel/README.md

 Provides secure remote access to your VPC for development and debugging.

+> [!NOTE]
-> **Note**: VPN server certificates are automatically provisioned for all environments via ACM (even if Client VPN is disabled).
+> VPN server certificates are automatically provisioned for all environments via ACM (even if Client VPN is disabled).
 This allows you to enable VPN later without additional certificate setup.

 ### Enable Bastion Host